 Until 1995, Welsh national planning policy was produced jointly with England, with the exception of some separate advice to reflect Welsh specific conditions (Cullingworth et al 2014), so the history of major development policy is the same.
 However, from 1995 the Welsh Office started to produce Welsh specific Planning Policy Guidance, first published in 1996 in two documents, 'Planning Policy' and 'Unitary Development Plans', it was renamed Planning Policy Wales in 1999 and accompanied by a series of Technical Advice Notes (Tewdrw-Jones, 2005; Cullingworth et al 2015).
 With the establishment of the Welsh Assembly this was revised into the first Planning Policy for Wales in 2002.
 Welsh specific Mineral Planning Guidance notes were also published between 1988 and 1995.
-Overall minerals policy is now included in the Planning Policy for Wales is Edition 8 (Welsh Government, 2016), and includes separate major development policy for minerals.
+Overall minerals policy is now included in the Planning Policy for Wales, though some of these MPGs remain in use.
+The latest iteration of Planning Policy Wales is Edition 8 (Welsh Government, 2016), and includes separate major development policy for minerals.
 The major development policy, included below, is very similar to that in the NPPF, while for minerals it is more extensive.